markfarrell/relation-extraction/README.md

-# Civilize
+# Behold

-The goal of this project is to explore ways to make sense of the overwhelming amount of information available in scientific literature, particularly in the field of gerontology.
+An attempt to make sense of the vast amount of information available in scientific literature.

 ## Dependencies